spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 Taxi data is available since January 2013, TNP rideshare data since November 2018 (see [trips (2018 - 2022)](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2018-2022-/m6dm-c72p/about_data) and [trips (2023 -)](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2023-/n26f-ihde/about_data)).
 As of 2019 there are three licensed TNPs in Chicago: Uber, Lyft, and Via.
 The TNP dataset does not identify which company provided each trip.

-Notably, despite the [taxi and ridehailing usage in Chicago ](https://toddwschneider.com/dashboards/chicago-taxi-ridehailing-data/), one can also check out the [taxi and ridehailing usage in New York City](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/).
+Notably, despite the [taxi and ridehailing usage in Chicago](https://toddwschneider.com/dashboards/chicago-taxi-ridehailing-data/), one can also check out the [taxi and ridehailing usage in New York City](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/).

 <br>